SaadVakil91/Data-Science-Projects/Project 3 - Bike Rental Demand Prediction/README.md

 # Project 3 - Bike Rental Demand Prediction

 ## Summary:
-Here the task is to predict the count of the total bikes rented during a given hour on the test dataset
+Here the task is to predict the count of the total bikes rented during a given hour on the test dataset.

 ## Output:
-* My base model trained on linear regression provided an Rsquared of 24% on test data
+* My base model trained on linear regression provided an Rsquared of 24% on test data.
 * My **best model (Random Forest model) provides an Rsquared of 81%** on test data, which is a significant improvement from the base model.

 ## Dataset: